james-stevens/auto-skew-elle/api.md

 ## The `by` Property

 The `by` property allows you to overide the automatic selection of property to be used as the object identified for each row.
 The default will be the simplest unique key, preferably the primary key.
+If there are no unique keys, it will fall back to using the `:rowid:`.

 The `by` property can be either a list type or a string type, where a string is a comma separated list of column names to use.